bureauforgood/mariadelaguardia.com/README.md

 2. Second image: large, right
 3. Third image: small, left
 4. Fourth image: small, right

+`.project__image--precomposed` - used to disable the image drop shadow in case the image is precomposed with its own shadows and background color

 `.project__image--alt` - used for projects that display a second image opposite the main project image